Americans Abroad Weekend Rewind: Brooks, McKennie, and more

 Ligue 1

-Tim Weah came off the bench and played 15 minutes in Lille’s 1-0 win over Rennes on Sunday.
+Tim Weah came off the bench and six minutes in Lille’s 1-0 win over Dijon on Sunday.

 Ligue 2

-Nicholas Gioacchini started and played 71 minutes in Caen’s 2-1 loss to Rodez on Saturday.
+Nicholas Gioacchini started and played 32 minutes in Caen’s 4-2 loss to Chambly on Saturday.
+Gioacchini was sent off for Caen.

 Portugal